Byakkotai statue on Mt. Iimoriyama

-[Fukushima Prefecture during the Boshin War] What were the decisions of Aizu, Shirakawa, Tanagura, Nihonmatsu...and other domains?
+[Fukushima Prefecture during the Boshin War] What decisions did Aizu, Shirakawa, Tanagura, Nihonmatsu, and other domains make?

-During the Boshin War, many tragic stories are told about the Aizu clan, which was considered an enemy of the Imperial Court.
+During the Boshin War, many tragic stories have been told about the Aizu clan, which was considered an enemy of the imperial court

-However, in Fukushima Prefecture, other domains also formed an alliance to oppose the government army, and fierce battles took place in various locations such as Nihonmatsu, Shirakawaguchi, and Hamadori.
+However, in Fukushima Prefecture, other feudal domains also formed an alliance to oppose the government forces, and fierce battles were fought in various places such as Nihonmatsu, Shirakawaguchi, and Hamadori

-The Aizu clan, a spirit of loyalty that picks up chestnuts from the fire
+Aizu Clan: The loyal spirit of picking up chestnuts from the fire

 Tsuruga Castle (Aizuwakamatsu City)